janneshopman/RKSymFoam/README.md

 solvers = ['&ltcase_1_name&gt', '&ltcase_2_name&gt']
 </pre>

-* Resulting plots will be found in "postProcess/results"
+* Resulting plots will be found in the "postProcess/results" directory

 ### Validation